dhdaines/paves/README.md

 things out of them, often but not exclusively in the context of a Jupyter notebook.

+See the [https://dhdaines.github.io/paves](documentation) for more information.
+There will also be some helpful notebooks soon, to help you.

 ## Installation

 Install it from PyPI (as `paves`) with `pip` or `uv`, preferably in a